idio-lang/guide/source/var-val.rst

   :lname:`Idio` strings with ASCII NULs in them are fine, ``"hello\x0world"``, but operating system interfaces will not be so happy.
-A "format" error will be raised if you forget.
+A "format" error will be raised if you forget and pass such a string to those functions that might try to pass it to an operating system interface.

 Pathnames
 ^^^^^^^^^